larscupec/cli-chat-app/README.md

  - Disconnect all peers when closing the server
  - Server UI
  - More server commands (kick, ban, unban, mute)
- - Remember user color when reconnecting to a server
  - Closing and opening windows

 ## Disclaimer